nodejs/quic/doc/api/quic.md

 Migrates the `QuicClientSession` to the given `QuicSocket` instance.
 If the new `QuicSocket` has not yet been bound to a local UDP port, it will be bound prior to attempting the migration.
-If `quicclientsession.readyToMigrate` is `false`, an error will be thrown.
+If the `QuicClientSession` is not yet ready to migrate, the callback will be invoked with an `Error` using the code `ERR_QUICCLIENTSESSION_FAILED_SETSOCKET`.

 ## Class: QuicServerSession extends QuicSession
 <!-- YAML